 The Poco F6 5G shoots decent photos outdoors with a natural colour tone.
 The photos have a high level of detailing, and the dynamic range is good, too.
 The colours could be slightly more vibrant, but those who prefer a more lifelike look would appreciate the image quality of the Poco F6 5G.

 The shots from the ultra-wide-angle sensor suffer in terms of detailing, while the colours adopt a cooler tone than those from the main sensor.
-The distortion in shots could also be improved, but overall, these photos are acceptable, nothing more or nothing less.
+The EDGE distortion in Wide-Angle shots could also be improved, but overall, these photos are acceptable, nothing more or nothing less.

 Portrait photos exhibit average edge detection, which makes them somewhat inconsistent.
 However, the sharpness and colours in the photos are impressive.